 Cloud gaming service providers will certainly need to get closer to gamers in Mexico, and border cities like McAllen, El Paso, and Laredo serve as interconnection hubs that provide access to the world’s largest concentration of Mexican operators in the United States.
-The strategic location of these hubs also provides direct connectivity to critical hubs for the country’s operators.
+The strategic location of these hubs also enables direct connectivity to other key destinations for the country’s operators.

 Why border connectivity is critical for Mexican NetworksLearn more about interconnection on the border

 Border cities like McAllen and El Paso can serve as a benchmark of savings and growth available at the border.
 Because of the large concentration of carriers with a global reach in McAllen, it becomes unnecessary for Mexican operators to travel all the way to Dallas for interconnection services.
 This potentially adds up to more than 500 miles of transportation savings.

 Download our carrier list and learn more about the operators that make up the MDC ecosystem.